-As well as this, employees are constantly on the move, connecting to countless Wi-Fi and mobile networks and without the protection of the corporate network, are left exposed and vulnerable to threats.
-Cyber criminals are aware of all of these factors and as a result are constantly trying to exploit mobile users with phishing sites, malware downloads and social engineering attacks.
-As well as this, the current cybersecurity landscape is constantly changing and evolving in response to developments in technology and as a result, it can be difficult to anticipate and protect from potential threats.
+As well as this, employees are constantly on the move.
+They connect to countless Wi-Fi and mobile networks exposing themselves to threats.
+Cyber criminals are aware of all of these factors.
+As a result, they are constantly trying to exploit mobile users with phishing sites, malware downloads, and social engineering attacks.
+As well as this, the current cyber security landscape is constantly changing and evolving.
+Therefore, it can be difficult to anticipate and protect from potential threats.

-Businesses and individual users must be constantly aware of new emerging risks and attacks, however with over 46,000 new phishing sites created per day, with the majority of these online and active for only 4 to 8 hours, this is simply impossible.
-Where this human knowledge fails, users usually rely on anti-phishing and cyber security solutions to detect and protect from attacks, however in the case of these ‘zero-day’ campaigns, often the threat has done its damage and moved on before it can be detected or logged to a database, rendering the security software useless.
+Businesses and individual users must be constantly aware of new emerging risks and attacks.
+However with over 46,000 new phishing sites created per day, with the majority of these online and active for only 4 to 8 hours, this is simply impossible.
+Where this human knowledge fails, users usually rely on anti-phishing and cyber security solutions.
+However, in the case of these ‘zero-day’ campaigns, often the threat has done its damage and moved on before it can be detected.
+The security software is too late to the crime scene .
 It is in these initial few hours that users are most at risk and mobile devices are most vulnerable.

 Machine learning is a branch of AI based on the concept that systems can learn from data, identify patterns, and make decisions with minimal human intervention.
-The idea that computers can learn from previous computations and results to produce reliable and repeatable decisions is not recent, however growing volumes of available data and powerful developments in computational processing have led to a resurgence and growth in the process.
-The use of machine learning has already been deployed in various different forms, from Google’s self-driving cars to Netflix’s movie-suggestion algorithm, but as technology continues to develop to produce models that can analyze bigger, more complex data and deliver faster, more accurate results even on a very large scale, it is clear that machine learning is fast becoming the new frontier in digital service delivery and has especially become a major factor in the area of cyber-security.
+The idea that computers can learn from previous computations and results to produce reliable and repeatable decisions is not recent.
+However, growing volumes of available data and powerful developments in computational processing have led to a resurgence and growth in the process.
+The use of machine learning has already been deployed in various different forms, from Google’s self-driving cars to Netflix’s movie suggestion algorithm, but as technology continues to develop to produce models that can analyze bigger, more complex data and deliver faster, more accurate results even on a very large scale, it is clear that machine learning is fast becoming the new frontier in digital service delivery and has especially become a major factor in the area of cyber security.

-Corrata’s ML solution
+Corrata’s SafePathML solution

-In response to ‘zero-day’ phishing attacks, Corrata have developed a cutting-edge Machine Learning security solution that can preemptively detect and block phishing attacks as they are created.
+In response to ‘zero-day’ phishing attacks, Corrata have developed a cutting-edge mobile Machine Learning security solution.
+Our patented ML solution can preemptively detect and block phishing attacks in real time.
 Corrata has identified a range of parameters which can act as indicators of unsafe domains.
-Using our dataset of malicious and safe domains, we continuously train our algorithm to accurately assess the probability of a domain being unsafe, allowing us to block threats even before they have been identified by the wider cyber-security community.
+Using our dataset of malicious and safe domains, we continuously train our SafePathML algorithm to accurately assess the probability of a domain being unsafe.
+This allows us to block threats even before the wider cyber security community has identified them.

 Machine Learning is based on continuous learning and the Corrata solution is constantly improving.
 As the model successfully identifies phishing attacks and malicious sites, it is refining its accuracy and ability to recognize the parameters of unsafe domains and is therefore constantly increasing its reliability to protect mobile devices from ‘zero-day’ threats.
-By working with existing threat intelligence databases, Corrata’s ML solution ensures that employee devices are always protected from all phishing or malicious cyber attacks.
+By working with existing threat intelligence databases, Corrata’s SafePathML solution protects employee devices from all phishing or malicious cyber attacks.